-During the pandemic of 2020, after months of hunkering down at our vacation home in the Catskills of New York, my husband Nick and I hosted a socially distanced gathering around the scrappy little fire pit in our side yard.
+During 2020, after months of hunkering down at our vacation home in the Catskills of New York, my husband Nick and I hosted a socially distanced gathering around the scrappy little fire pit in our side yard.

 Someone sat in one of the plastic Adirondack chairs that circled the fire and promptly tumbled sideways down the slope of the hill.
 This was at least the 21st time we had witnessed such a thing happen over the course of five years.